-Catkin’s theme for the Autumn Term is ‘Where in the World?’
+Catkin’s theme for the Spring Term is ‘Invent, Explore Discover’

 Read Write Inc

-This term we will be introducing daily phonics sessions.
-We will be focusing on teaching the set 1 speed sounds before moving on to introduce the special friends [sh, ch, th, qu, ng and nk].
-We will also be introducing oral blending through daily Fred Talk games and activities.
+This term we will be continuing with our daily phonics sessions.
+We will be focusing on reviewing our set 1 speed sounds and the special friends [sh, ch, th, qu, ng and nk].
+We will also be continuing with oral blending through daily Fred Talk games and activities.
 The home reading books sent home twice weekly will be linked to the sounds we are working on in class.
 This is a great opportunity for you to practice these sounds at home with your child.
-More information in regards to the Read Write Inc phonics scheme will be sent home in due course.

 If you have any questions or concerns please feel free to catch me on the playground at the end of the school day.